Building a conda package requires a recipe. A conda-build recipe is a flat directory that contains the following files:

 Runs the build script.
 The current working directory is the source directory with environment variables set.
 The build script installs into the build environment.

-Performs some necessary post-processing steps, such as shebang and rpath.
+Performs some necessary post-processing steps, such as adding a shebang and

 Creates a conda package containing all the files in the build environment that are new from step 5, along with the necessary conda package metadata.

-Tests the new conda package if the recipe includes tests:
+Tests the new conda package — if the recipe includes tests — by doing the following:

 Creates a test environment with the package and its dependencies.